What percentage of hospitalized patients develop nosocomial infections? a. 5% b. 10% c. 15% d. 20%

 The normal endogenous or environmental flora, which became pathogens in their hosts. - Usually due to a compromised defense system - Likely to occur with sever burns (1st line of defense is compromised), CA (chemo/radiation), Indwelling IVs or Urinary catheters, and AIDS

-- before the antibiotic is given, cultures must be obtained to identify the causative agent. once the organism is defined through the culture and sensitivity report, the antibiotic therapy can be tailored to the specific organism via a sensitivity report.
+- Occurs in the presence of a suspected life threatening infection, I.e. Meningitis. - An antibiotic capable of killing the microorganism known to be the most common causative is given. - before the antibiotic is given, cultures must be obtained to identify the causative agent. once the organism is defined through the culture and sensitivity report, the antibiotic therapy can be tailored to the specific organism via a sensitivity report.

 - Used to prevent an infection - Often will see this used before an invasive procedure; i.e. surgery, especially GI surgery, dental work, or suspected STD, pre-op heart valves (left ventricle not working)

 To optimize the antibiotic therapy, patients should be assessed for therapeutic effects and adverse drug affects.